Severe Disablement Allowance: Eligibility

 It was also possible for claimants of Severe Disablement Allowance to receive a 'top-up' of Income Support payments before that benefit was discontinued.
-SDA is now being withdrawn and those claimants are being asked to claim ESA instead which requires a fresh application for benefit.
+For customers under State Pension age, SDA is now being withdrawn and those claimants are being asked to claim ESA instead which requires a fresh application for benefit.
+Customers over State Pension age are allowed to continue claiming SDA, as long as their circumstances have not changed.